 Exams:

-Applicants may submit scores from the National Counselor Exam (NCE), the National Clinical Mental Health Counselor Exam (NCMHCE) or the Certified Rehabilitation Counselor Exam (CRC).
-Request official copy of exam scores be sent directly to the Board.
+Applicants may submit scores from the National Counselor Examination (NCE), the National Clinical Mental Health Counselor Examination (NCMHCE), or the Certified Rehabilitation Counselor Examination (CRCC).
+Contact the National Board for Certified Counselors (NBCC) or the Commission on Rehabilitation Counselor Certification (CRCC) directly to register for one of the exams.

 Initial applicants should file the “Licensure Packet” for review.
 Once approved, you will receive an approval letter to take the exam and the exam registration form.
 Exam approval letters are valid for one year.